yashu440/yashu440/README.md

 <br/><br/>

-<sub>⚡ Thanks for stopping by — feel free to star a repo, run the pruning demo, or drop a message.</sub>
+<sub>⚡ Thanks for stopping by — feel free to star a repo or drop a message.</sub>

 <br/><br/>